 Lake Fork - Freshwater Fishing Report

 With the holidays just around the corner, I do have gift certificates available for those looking for a present for their angling buddies.
-2010 has been another super year on Fork, and the prospects for 2011 look even better with the low lake level and warm temps.
-Moreover, forecasters are calling for a warmer and drier than normal winter and spring, setting up perfectly for good spring fishing.
+2008 has been another super year on Fork, with the lake being full and in great shape for the coming season.
 Prespawn starts in late-December, so it won't be long until my favorite lunker time of the year is here, January through March.
 If you're looking for a fish of a lifetime, prespawn is the time to head to Fork.

 More Fishing Reports: